zim-desktop-wiki/zim-desktop-wiki/README.md

 copyrighted by Jaap Karssenberg <jaap.karssenberg@gmail.com>

 Translations are copyrighted by their respective translators.
-All translations that are entered through the launchpad website are distributed under the BSD license.
+All translations that are entered through the launchpad or weblate websites are distributed under the BSD license.
 See the translation files for detailed translator credits.

 The following files were included from other sources: